mariomartgarcia/RefugeesPeaceAgreements/README.md

-# LOS REFUGIADOS EN LOS ACUERDOS DE PAZ
-## Informe de visualización
+# REFUGEES IN THE PEACE AGREEMENTS

-Autor: **Mario Martínez García**.
+Author: **Mario Martínez García**.

-INCISO: El documento final "PEC4" que recopila toda la información sobre la visualización recibe el nombre de MARTINEZ_GARCIA_MARIO_PEC4.pdf
+NOTE: The final document "PEC4" collects all the information about the visualization and it is called MARTINEZ_GARCIA_MARIO_PEC4.pdf

-## Descripción
+## Description

-A lo largo de este informe se recopilan las directrices seguidas para la creación de una visualización sobre los acuerdos de paz.
-Los datos serán extraídos de https://www.peaceagreements.org/search donde seleccionaremos como grupo de interés a los refugiados y tendremos como objetivo fundamental identificar la identidad de los acuerdos firmados como el país, el número de acuerdos o sus características básicas con el fin de modelar una visualización final sobre la plataforma Tableau.
-La visualización obtenida será capaz de mostrar el lugar, la cantidad y las características básicas de los acuerdos de paz con referencias a refugiados firmados entre 1990 y 2019.
-Esta visualización se desarrolla en el _máster de ciencia de datos de la UOC_, más concretamente sobre la asignatura de _Visualización de datos_.
+Throughout this report, the guidelines followed for the creation of a visualisation on the peace agreements are compiled.
+The data will be extracted from https://www.peaceagreements.org/search where I will select refugees as a stakeholder and I will have as a fundamental objective to identify the identity of the signed agreements such as the country, the number of agreements or their basic characteristics in order to model a final visualization on the Tableau platform.
+The visualization obtained will be able to show the place, quantity and basic characteristics of the peace agreements with references to refugees signed between 1990 and 2019.
+This visualisation is developed in the UOC's _master's degree in data science_, more specifically in the subject of _Data visualisation_.

-## Ficheros
+## File

-__Carpeta "Code_Python":__
+__Folder "Code_Python":__

-  &rarr; "PEC2_CODE_MMG.ipynb" código usado sobre la PEC2.
+  &rarr; "PEC2_CODE_MMG.ipynb" code used on PEC2.

-  &rarr; "TRANSFORM_MMG.ipynb" transformaciones finales realizadas sobre el archivo original y extracción de los países involucrados en cada acuerdo.
+  &rarr; "TRANSFORM_MMG.ipynb" final transformations carried out on the original archive and extraction of the countries involved in each agreement.

-__Carpeta "Ficheros":__
+__Folder "Ficheros":__

-  &rarr; "pax_data_476_agreements_18-04-20.csv" fichero csv original descargado de la página https://www.peaceagreements.org/search
+  &rarr; "pax_data_476_agreements_18-04-20.csv" original csv file downloaded from the page https://www.peaceagreements.org/search

-  &rarr; "Country.xlsx" fichero excel creado a partir de la página https://www.iban.com/country-codes
+  &rarr; "Country.xlsx" excel file created from the page https://www.iban.com/country-codes

-  &rarr; "datatransform.xlsx" fichero excel con los atributos finales a utilizar sobre la visualización.

-  &rarr; "peace_con.xlsx" fichero excel con todos los acuerdos sobre los que estaba involucrado un país.
+  &rarr; "datatransform.xlsx" excel file with the final attributes to be used on the visualization.

+  &rarr; "peace_con.xlsx" excel file with all the agreements a country was involved in.

-__Carpeta "Tableau":__
+__Folder "Tableau":__

-  &rarr; "Refugees_PEC4.twb" archivo de tableau con la visualización final.
+  &rarr; "Refugees_PEC4.twb" tableau file with the final visualization.

-__Carpeta "PEC":__
+__Folder "PEC":__

-  &rarr; "MARTINEZ_GARCIA_MARIO_PEC2.pdf" archivo con la información de la práctica 2.

-  &rarr; "MARTINEZ_GARCIA_MARIO_PEC3.pdf" archivo con la información de la práctica 3.

-  &rarr; "MARTINEZ_GARCIA_MARIO_PEC4.pdf" archivo con la información de la práctica 4.

-## Enlace a la visualización
+  &rarr; "MARTINEZ_GARCIA_MARIO_PEC2.pdf" file with the practice 2 information.

+  &rarr; "MARTINEZ_GARCIA_MARIO_PEC3.pdf" file with the practice 3 information.

+  &rarr; "MARTINEZ_GARCIA_MARIO_PEC4.pdf" file with the practice 4 information.

+## Link to visualization

 https://public.tableau.com/profile/mario.mart.nez.garc.a#!/vizhome/Losrefugiadosenlosacuerdosdepaz/Dashboard1?publish=yes